 The Best Things to Do in Kanchanaburi

-Disclaimer: This article contains affiliate links.
-I earn a small commission if you purchase a product through these links.
+Disclaimer: This article may contain affiliate links.
+I earn a small commission if you book through these links.
 More Info here.

 What to do in Kanchanaburi on a Solo Trip

-If you plan to spend a few days in Bangkok and want to extend your visit, a trip to Kanchanaburi is a must.
-If you like to explore less touristy places, including off-the-beaten-path sites, rather than the classic destinations in Thailand, Kanchanaburi is the right place.
-While most travellers associate Thailand with sandy beaches and lush green islands, the country has much more to offer with many national parks for great experiences in the outdoors.
+A trip to Kanchanaburi is a must if you plan to spend a few days in Bangkok and extend it near Bangkok.
+Kanchanaburi is the right place if you like to explore less touristy places, including off-the-beaten-path sites, rather than the classic destinations in Thailand.
+While most travellers associate Thailand with sandy beaches and lush green islands, the country has much more to offer, with many national parks for great outdoor experiences.

-Kanchanaburi is only 2 hours bus drive from Bangkok city, and it has many exciting things to do.
-I recently spent a couple of days, but that wasn’t enough to do justice to this vast region.
-So I recommend planning 3-4 full days to make the most of it.
+Kanchanaburi is only a 2-hour bus drive from Bangkok city and has many exciting things to do.
+I spent a few days, but that wasn’t enough to do justice to this vast region.
+So, I recommend planning 3-4 full days to make the most of it.

 Walk across the River Kwai Bridge